 Qi explained: from exercise glow to gut health

-But before we move on, a better picture on Spleen Qi and Liver Qi is needed.
+But before we move on, let’s get a better picture on two important types of Qi that affect our IBS: Spleen Qi and Liver Qi is needed.

 Spleen Qi and Liver Qi